IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 \subsection{Metrics}

 The primary metric for evaluating the success of our plan is the information gain along the executed path, quantified as the change in total entropy of the belief map from the initial to the final state.
-To facilitate interpretation and comparison across tests, we report this as the percent reduction in entropy.
+To facilitate interpretation and comparison across tests, we report this change as the percent reduction in entropy.
 Initially, the entropy reduction is zero, as no observations have been made.
 As the robot gathers information, the entropy decreases, reflecting an improved understanding of the environment.
-This reduction continues to accumulate throughout the simulation as new observations refine the belief map.
+This reduction accumulates during the simulation as new observations refine the belief map.